Recurring tasks are super handy for automation and provide high reliability of workflows in your everyday routines.

-For the days you can select for which days of the week a creation of the task should be considered.
-For example, if you select Repeat everyday and mark Monday to Friday, the task will be created every day from Monday to Friday, but not on the weekend.
+You can select for which days of the week creation of the task should be created.
+For example, if you select Repeat every day and mark Monday to Friday, the task will be created every day from Monday to Friday, but not on the weekend.

-For the weeks you can choose if a task should be repeated every week or only every second, third, ... weeks.
-In the second step you can determine on which day of the week the repetition will happen.
+For the weeks, you can choose if a task should be repeated every week, every other week, every third week, etc. In the second step, you can determine on which day of the week the repetition will happen.

-For the months you can choose whether a task should be repeated every month or only every second, third, ... months should be repeated.
-In the second step you have two different options:
+For the months, you can choose whether a task should be repeated every month or only every second, third, ... month.
+In the second step, you have two different options: